solzhen/pwsim2/README.md

 A very very basic web app full stack frontend+backend that allows common CRUD operations over pro-wrestlers.

-It is very much a way for me to experiment and learn different technologies.

 Frontend styling is mostly (if not all) powered by TailwindCSS.

 ### Some views